idle-code/tempren/MANUAL.md

 ## Template-based filtering
 Template-based filtering allows to include/exclude files based on their metadata.
-Tag template can be passed with `--filter-template`/`-ft` flag.
+Filter expression can be passed with `--filter-template`/`-ft` flag.
-Filtering template is rendered for each file and then, it is evaluated as Python expression.
+Filter expression tag template is rendered for each file and then, it is evaluated as Python expression.
 If result of evaluation is _truthy_, the file is considered for the renaming.

 For example, the following filtering template will exclude files larger than 1024 bytes: